 - AI offers: "If your power comes back, we can have a tech do a system check to make sure the HVAC restarts properly.
 Would that be helpful?"

-- AI does NOT dispatch a tech during the outage (no work to do without power).
+- AI does NOT start a field response during the outage (no work to do without power).
 AI logs the call for callback once power restores.

 This branch is about respecting the caller's situation, not racing to dispatch.
 The wrong AI response here is "we'll send someone right out" when there's no useful HVAC work until power returns.